What to do in Christchurch, based on your travel style

 • Having said that, I appreciated staying a little outside of the city centre so I didn’t have to pay for parking or worry about my car during the day (I stayed at the Bealey Quarter last time, which was a great budget option, and the Novotel the time before that, which has an unbeatable location right on Cathedral Square).

 • Pack a jacket — Christchurch can get cold in the evenings all year round.
 As a North Islander I find this city quite chilly!
+The last time I was there was in March 2024, and it was surprisingly cold.

-Know before you go | The Māori name for Christchurch is Ōtautahi, which translates to "the river mouth."
+• The Māori name for Christchurch is Ōtautahi, which translates to "the river mouth."

-What to do in Christchurch
+What to do in Christchurch if you just want the highlights

 There’s plenty to do in Christchurch city, but you can also use Christchurch as a base for visiting more of the area.